emanuelco07/Multi_Threaded_Waste_Management_System/README.md

 *   **Randomized Simulation:** Realistic behavior is achieved through randomized delays for city collection times, speeds, and potential mechanical failures.
 *   **Thread Safety:** Careful use of mutexes prevents race conditions when updating truck statuses or calculating total tonnage at the ramps.
 *   **Graceful Shutdown:** The system monitors all trucks and ensures every thread is joined and resources are released once all scheduled tours are completed.

-**Next Steps:**
-*   You can place this text in your `README.md` file.
-*   If you have screenshots of the terminal output (Supervisor log), you can add them using the `<table>` method we discussed earlier.

-Ready for the next project!
-Whenever you are prepared, just send me the code and documentation.